kyonshi0104/GitHue/README.md

 # 🌐 English Version
 # ———————————————————————

-# Githue
+# GitHue
 A Chrome extension that lets you customize GitHub’s color theme

 ## 📌 Overview
-**Githue** is a browser extension that allows you to customize GitHub’s color palette.
+**GitHue** is a browser extension that allows you to customize GitHub’s color palette.
 Currently, the extension **supports Japanese only**.

 - Tested on Chrome and Edge